awsdocs/aws-sdk-for-javascript-v3/doc_source/scheduled-events-invoking-lambda-example.md

 # Creating scheduled events to execute AWS Lambda functions<a name="scheduled-events-invoking-lambda-example"></a>

-You can create a scheduled event that invokes an Lambda function by using an Amazon CloudWatch Event\.
+You can create a scheduled event that invokes an AWS Lambda function by using an Amazon CloudWatch Event\.
 You can configure a CloudWatch Event to use a cron expression to schedule when a Lambda function is invoked\.
 For example, you can schedule a CloudWatch Event to invoke an Lambda function every weekday\.
-Lambda is a compute service that enables you to run code without provisioning or managing servers\.

 AWS Lambda is a compute service that enables you to run code without provisioning or managing servers\.
 You can create Lambda functions in various programming languages\.
 For more information about AWS Lambda, see [What is AWS Lambda](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html)\.